jimmc414/quickbench/readme.md

 # Benchmarking Tool for IO, CPU, and Memory

-This Python program is designed to benchmark the performance of IO, CPU, and memory operations on your system.
-It generates a large file, copies this file, and measures the performance of these operations.
+Python script is to benchmark the performance of IO, CPU, and memory operations on a machine.
+Generates a large file, copies this file, and measures the performance of these operations.
+Provides a score for system comparison.

 ## Features